 Land in the Check Post Intersection - Land of an area of approx. 17,800 sqm, which is located in the Haifa industrial zone, in proximity to the Check Post Intersection.
-A project is expected to be built on the land, in two phases, which will include retail and office space and approx. 350 parking spaces with a GLA of approx. 37 thousand sqm.

-In Phase A, a 2-floor building of an area of approx. 10.5 thousand sqm and approx. 340 parking spaces, whose ground floor will be used as a supermarket, is planned to be built on the land.
+A project is expected to be built on the land, in two phases, which will include retail and office space and ~350 parking spaces with a GLA of approx. 37 thousand sqm.
+In Phase A, a 2-floor building of an area of approx. 10.5 thousand sqm and ~340 parking spaces, whose ground floor will be used as a supermarket, is planned to be built on the land.
 In December 2020, the Company engaged in an agreement for the lease of the space which will be used as a supermarket and an events hall.
 The building plan was approved by the Local Committee.
 In addition, the Company submitted an application for a shoring and foundation permit that was received in January 2022.
-In addition, in December 2021 the Company submitted an application for a full building permit that was conditionally approved by the Local Committee and the Company is working on fulfilling the conditions.
-In August 2022, the full building permit was received and work on construction of the frame has begun.
+In addition, in December 2021, the Company submitted an application of the frame has begun.